PanJiaChen/PanJiaChen.github.io/countTo/README.md

 | suffix     | the suffix | String | '' |
 | useEasing     | is use easing function | Boolean | true |
 | easingFn     | the easing function | Function | — |

+** notes: when autoplay:true , it will auto start when startVal or endVal change **

 ### Functions